-1. In order to take the Hematology Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed two years of an AOA-recognized fellowship program in Hematology or Hematology/Oncology.
+1. In order to take the Hematology Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed two years of an ACGME Accredited or AOA-recognized fellowship program in Hematology or Hematology/Oncology.

 2. The Hematology Written Exam is offered in August.
-The application period for the Written Exam opens in mid-March.
+The application period for the Written Exam opens in mid-February.

 Become Board Certified

 3. Upon successful completion of all exam components, the AOBIM will recommend osteopathic subspecialty board certification to the AOA.